Your Questions

 As a member-owned organization, we know you expect us to protect your health care dollars.
 The rates we negotiate with providers impact the amount you pay.
 Health care is a major cost for many people, and we owe it to you to keep prices down.

-• How will I be affected if Amarillo Medical Specialists doesn’t renew its contracts?
+How am I affected if Amarillo Medical Specialists didn’t renew its contracts for my health plan?

-If we can’t agree to fair terms with Amarillo Medical Specialists, and you’d like to stay in-network for your care, we’ll be here to make your move to other doctors in your network as seamless as possible.
+If your plan is no longer in network and you’d like to stay in-network for your care, we’ll be here to make your move to other doctors in your network as seamless as possible.
 We have a robust network of providers to ensure you have access to quality in-network health care.

-• Do I have to receive care at an in-network facility?
+Do I have to receive care with in-network providers?

 PPO members: Not necessarily.
 If you have a PPO plan that provides coverage for out-of-network benefits, you can choose to get care anywhere you want, including from Amarillo Medical Specialists.
 Out-of-pocket costs may be higher if you do.
 We recommend verifying your out-of-network benefits and weighing your options to maximize your health benefits.